-APIL Personal Injury: Law, Practice and Precedents (with CD-ROM)
+APIL Personal Injury: Law, Practice and Precedents Service

 This comprehensive work provides the claimant lawyer with an armoury of information on all aspects of PI practice, which will help you ensure the best possible outcome for the victims of accidents.

 Why should you subscribe to APIL Personal Injury: Law, Practice and Precedents